GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ### Success Criteria

-To successfully complete this challenge, you should be able to demonstrate the following to a coach:
+To successfully complete this challenge, you should be able to demonstrate the following:

 **Initial Response:**